georgeartem/transcendence/README.md

 n > \log_\phi \left( \frac{10^6}{(\pi\sqrt{2})^2 \cdot P} \right) \approx 8–10
 $$

-### 8.4 Special Relativity
+### 8.4 Special Relativity Synthesis

 Special Relativity: E = m c² states that mass is convertible into energy at the invariant speed limit **c** (speed of light in 4D spacetime).

-In the 5D model, the invariant speed limit is replaced with **Ω*** — the threshold for propagation where the φ-vacuum has decohered.
+In the 5D model, the invariant speed limit is replaced with **Ω** — the threshold for propagation where the φ-vacuum has decohered.

 Direct substitution of the 5D invariant yields: